gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 car won't turn off if the transmitter is out of range

 ### Instructions:
+Get a keyfob remote and receiver module with at least 2 (probably 4) buttons. (search for 2262/2272 4CH key remote control).

+Connect the receiver module GND and 5V pins to the Arduino GND and 5V pins, respectively.

+Connect the D0 and D3 pins of the receiver module to 2 pins of the Arduino.

+### How to Use:
+Press button A on the keyfob to turn the car off, and button D to turn it back on.

 ## Instructions for adding a keyfob switch
 Description: Modify a keyfob remote with a switch that stops the car or allows it to drive.